 - Easy to clean

 - The heel might be slightly loose for some.

 Ultra-light and air-cushioned, these all-leather shoes for nursing are also suited to the needs of restaurant professionals dealing with double shifts and splattered floors.
-With a latex insole that’s highly flexible as well as a slip-resistant outsole, you won’t have to worry about them losing shape or succumbing to liquids.
-The rounded toe box has ample space to accommodate wide feet and the leather uppers are easy to wipe clean after a particularly greasy day.
+With a latex insole that’s highly flexible as well as a slip-resistant outsole, you won’t have to worry about these long-lasting nursing shoes losing shape or succumbing to liquids.
+These rounded, roomy toe box shoes has ample space to accommodate wide feet and the leather uppers are easy to wipe clean after a particularly greasy day.
 Adding a hint of adorable to the otherwise timeless style of this pair is a tiny hand-sewn heart on the front that’ll make you look and feel super-cheery through every shift.

 - Soft latex padding

 - Air-cushioned insole

 If maximum comfort with no unnecessary frills is your only ask, these all-black leather nursing shoes are made just for you.
 Each time you put them on, everything from the easy slip-in to latex cushion will make your feet sing with joy and relief.
 The slip-resistant PU sole is there to keep you steady and tack on a few extra years of shelf life to the leather.
 Blessed with a healthy amount of arch and heel support along with a waterproof body, these are an excellent choice for those who can’t resist a functional, no-nonsense pair of loafers.
 Keep in mind that these waterproof leather shoes run a little small — opting for ½ or 1 size up is recommended, especially if you have wider feet.

 - Flexible leather vamp

 - Available in all-white

 - They look slightly clunky.